PKSHATechnology-Research/camphr/docs/source/index.rst

 Camphr
 ==================================

-Camphr is a Natural Language Processing library that helps you to painlessly combine wide variety of methods from state-of-the-art to conventional.
+Camphr is a *Natural Language Processing* library that helps you to painlessly combine a wide variety of methods from state-of-the-art to conventional ones.
 You can use `Transformers <https://huggingface.co/transformers/>`_ ,  `Udify <https://github.com/Hyperparticle/udify>`_, `ELmo <https://allennlp.org/elmo>`_, etc. on `spaCy <https://github.com/explosion/spaCy>`_.

 Features